-To make an application for a place on the 2018/19 PhD programme, please click the 'Apply Now' button to the right-hand side of this page.
-The deadline for applications is the end of August 2018 and the deadline for studentship applications is 30th June 2018.
+Applications for the Leadership, Organisations and Behaviour PhD programme for the 2018/19 academic year are now closed.
+To make an application for a place on the 2019/20 PhD programme, please click the 'Apply Now' button to the right-hand side of this page.
+The deadline for applications is 20th July 2019 and the deadline for studentship applications is 30th June 2019.

 In the 2016 annual evaluation of supervisory arrangements carried out by the University of Reading's Graduate School 100% of our PhDs rated their supervisory experience as either satisfied or very satisfied, with the majority (83%) being very satisfied.

 To view our PhD Programme for 2017-18, which includes a comprehensive programme of the modules to support the learning of all our PhD students, please click here: PhD_Programme_Specification_2017-18.pdf